-Teachers spend six weeks working in the park.
-They spend most of their time engaging with park education projects, learning about park resources, and developing lesson plans to use in their classrooms and in the park with students.
-Their experience will also include exposure to a variety of field work performed in the park (e.g. public interpretive programs, research studies, boat and road patrols, trail construction, community outreach, and volunteer projects).
+Acadia Teacher Fellows spend six weeks in the summer living and working in Acadia connecting to the rich cultural, natural, and recreational heritage protected by the park.
+Most of their time involves engaging with park education projects, learning about park resources, and developing lesson plans to use in their classrooms later.
+The program also provides exposure to a variety of field work performed in the park (e.g., public interpretive programs, research studies, boat and road patrols, trail construction, community outreach, and volunteer projects).

-Teacher Fellows develop lesson plans based on their park experience and, when they return to their schools in the fall, share their projects with their students and colleagues.
-During National Park Week in April, teacher-rangers can wear their Acadia Teacher Fellows uniform to school and engage a wider education audience in presentations that relate to Acadia and the National Park Service.
+Teacher Fellows develop lesson plans based on their park experience and, when they return to their schools in the fall, share their projects with students and colleagues.